 Note that rectangular regions must be defined so that they are connected to a single parent grid.
 Hence, defining overlapping grids with the same refinement ratio will not work properly, boundary data exchange and update being only performed between root and child grids.
 Use of east-west periodic or north-fold boundary conditions is not allowed in child grids either.
 Defining for instance a circumpolar zoom in a global model is therefore not possible.

-Knowing the refinement factors and area, a
+Knowing the refinement factors and area,

 NESTING pre-processing tool may help to create needed input files